Divorce Lawyer • Dallas–Fort Worth and State of Texas

 Courtroom litigation generally is far more expensive and time consuming than other alternatives and involves conducting discovery, interviewing witnesses and formally preparing and presenting the case at trial.
 Litigation should be reserved for contested divorces in which trial is the only viable avenue to resolve intensely disputed issues and protect the client’s interests.

 Divorce is granted when all issues involving children, property and support have been agreed upon outside of court or ruled on as a result of litigation.
-At The Nacol Law Firm PC, Dallas Divorce Attorney Mark A. Nacol represent clients in all approaches to divorce, tailoring his legal counsel to the method most appropriate for their needs.
+At The Nacol Law Firm PC, Dallas Divorce Attorneys, Mark A. Nacol and Julian Nacol, represent clients in all approaches to divorce, tailoring legal counsel to the method most appropriate for their needs.

 The best interests of the children take priority in child custody matters.
 In most cases, Texas courts favor joint managing conservatorships, in which both parents share parenting rights and responsibilities.
 When the court rules on a joint managing conservatorship, one parent retains physical custody, meaning the children reside primarily with that parent, and the other parent is granted frequent, established times of possession.
 A sole managing conservatorship is another custody option in which one parent is granted most, if not all, rights for parenting decisions.